Search Menu

 “Wouldn’t it be great if our dogs could talk?” says Amanda Nascimento, head of Integrative Veterinary Medicine and Research at NHV Natural Pet.
 “If you listen closely, they can.”

 Dogs don’t just bark to communicate.
-There are lots of different dog sounds our pups use to express how they feel.
+There are lots of different dog sounds our pups use to express how they feel, and some breeds vocalize differently.
 Sometimes, owners double as detectives in attempts to decipher the different sounds dogs make.
 Are they barking because they’re happy or are they alerting you to danger?
 And are they whining because they want you to play or is it because they don’t feel well?

 It’s not as complicated as you might think.
 Some dogs vocalize more than others, and many can express several interesting sounds.
 Common ones we all know include barking, growling, whining, or crying.
-Determining when dog sounds are communicating pleasure, pain, excitement, or anger is something owners can easily accomplish.
+Determining when dog sounds are communicating pleasure, pain, excitement, or anger is something owners can work to accomplish.

 Barking

 Once you’re used to your dog’s distinctive bark, it’s easier to understand what they mean.
-Clues like pitch, body language, and tail behavior can help.
-High-pitched barks are welcoming, while deep barks may be an alert.
-A wagging-tailed bark spells joy while a crouched, angry bark with hackles up can mean fear or aggression.
+But clues like pitch, body language, and tail behavior can help.
+High-pitched barks may be welcoming, while deep barks may be your dog issuing an alert.
+A bark accompanied by a wagging tail often spells joy, while a crouched, angry bark with hackles up can indicate your dog is feeling fear or aggression.

 Whining

 Whining or crying is another way dogs, especially puppies, express their needs.
 A dog might whine for you to take them outside, feed them, or play fetch.
-The high-pitched cry is their way of expressing what they want or letting you know they’re unhappy.
-Dogs may also whine when they’re scared (like in a thunderstorm), or if they have separation anxiety and are left alone.
+The high-pitched cry is often your dog’s way of expressing what they want or letting you know they’re unhappy.
+Dogs may whine when they’re scared (for example, during a thunderstorm), or if they have separation anxiety and are left alone.

 Dogs may also whine when in pain.
 Think of a dog who steps on a burr and whines when they put their foot down.
-‘Ow, that hurts,’ the cry says.
-Conversely, some dogs will whine in excitement like when greeting you after a long day.
+“Ow, that hurts,” the cry says.
+Conversely, some dogs can whine in excitement, such as when they are greeting you after a long day.

 Howling

-Some breeds enjoy a good howl, while others never make these deep-throated dog sounds.
+Some breeds enjoy a good howl, while others don’t often make these deep-throated dog sounds.
 The behavior is likely an evolutionary holdover from wolves.
-Howling is a way wolves communicate with their pack, guiding another wolf back to safety, for instance.
-Dogs are just trying to communicate too.
+Howling is a way wolves communicate with their pack (for example, by guiding another wolf back to safety).
+Dogs are just trying to communicate, too.

-In the same way your pup pees on or marks every branch they pass to let others know they were there, howling may be a way to claim territory.
-The howl communicates, ‘I am here,’ or ‘this yard is mine.’
 Dogs can also howl to get attention.
-Or, your dog might be triggered to howl by hearing other dogs in the neighborhood, a siren going by, or even music.
+Or your dog might be triggered to howl by hearing other dogs in the neighborhood, a siren going by, or even music.

 Purring

 Think cats have the leg up on purring?
 Not so fast.
-Purring is sometimes done by dogs too.
+Dogs sometimes purr, too.
 This throaty, “brrr” sound is often called a “rumble” by trainers and usually signals happiness.
-Some owners refer to it as pig-like snuffles, Chewbacca-like, or grumbles.
 These dog sounds are usually a cross between a low rumble, a loud purr, and a grumbly growl.

 Growling

-Most of us instinctively know what the unpleasant sound of dog growling indicates.
-Your dog is afraid, angry, aggressive, possessive, or in pain and is warning you or someone else of their mood.
+Most of us instinctively know some of what the unpleasant sound of a dog growling indicates.
+Your dog can be afraid, angry, aggressive, possessive, or in pain and is warning you or someone else of their mood.
 Again, they’re communicating to you that something has them riled up.
-Some dogs also ‘play growl’ — a lower, softer rumbling growl that indicates they’re engaged with your or another dog in play.
+Some dogs also “play growl” — a lower, softer, rumbling growl that indicates they’re engaged with you or another dog in play.

 Singing